EMI Calculator – Calculate Your Loan EMI Instantly

 EMI stands for Equated Monthly Instalment.
 It is a fixed amount you pay to your lender every month until your loan is fully repaid.
 Each EMI has two components — the principal amount and the interest.
 In the early months, a larger portion of your EMI goes towards interest.
 As the loan matures, a higher portion goes towards reducing the principal.

-Using WealthToolsHub's EMI Calculator is quick and simple.
-Just enter three values — your loan amount, the annual interest rate offered by your bank or lender, and the loan tenure in years.
+Enter your loan amount, the annual interest rate, and the loan tenure in years.
 Click Calculate EMI and instantly get your monthly EMI, total interest payable, and total repayment amount.
-You can adjust the values to compare different loan scenarios and choose the one that fits your budget best.

 EMI = P × r × (1+r)^n / [(1+r)^n – 1]